 There are eight distinct grades of beef recognized by the USDA.
 In order of descending quality they are:

-Studies suggest that beef graded at least USDA Select are likely to acceptable in eating quality for most consumers, so this is usually the lowest grade you’ll ever hear mentioned by name in the supermarket.
+Studies suggest that beef graded at least USDA Select are likely to be acceptable in eating quality for most consumers, so this is usually the lowest grade you’ll ever hear mentioned by name in the supermarket.
 Mmm!
 100% UTILITY GRADE BEEF!

-Unlabeled cuts of meat are either commercial or utility grade, or more likely were never graded in the first place.
+Unlabeled cuts of meat are either commercial or utility-grade, or more likely were never graded in the first place.